alextrical/Jura-F7-ESPHOME/readme.md

 I have not deciphered the protocol myself, I have based this mainly on Ryan's earlier (collected) work.
 But the file jura_coffee.h contains all the C++ logic to understand the Jura commands and read the EEPROM.
 I tried to keep the file as readable as possible.
 The most important parts are the ``counts[0] = parseHexSubstring(data, 3, 7);   // Single espresso`` parts (line 125+), those decode the string from the Jura.

 There a still bits undecoded! the are noted as ``unknown_fields[*]`` in the script!
+There is a good documentation reference at the [Jura Proto project][Jura Proto github]

 # Home Assistant connection and dashboard